This Is How To Store Cut Papaya

 After cutting a papaya and not eating the whole fruit at once, lead me to do a little research on how to store it.
-Therefore, I’ll be answering the question, how do you preserve cut papaya?
+Therefore, I’ll be answering the question, how to store cut papaya?

 Papaya is seasonal, so these methods of preservation will allow you to enjoy this delicious fruit all year round.
 Let’s take a closer, more in-depth look at some of the best ways to keep cut papaya fresh.